from-carpenters/Closecall/README.md

 # What I learned
-Responsive design: Making sure the site accomodates all type of users and devices Front end framework such as Bootstrap and SASS JavaScript library jQuery
+Responsive design: Making sure the site accomodates all type of users and devices<br>
+Front end framework such as Bootstrap and SASS JavaScript library jQuery